VEREIT Office Assets, Organization and Summary of Significant Accounting Policies

 Principles of Combination and Basis of Accounting and Presentation

 The accompanying combined and consolidated financial statements were prepared in accordance with generally accepted accounting principles in the United States (“GAAP”) and include the accounts of VEREIT Office Assets on a combined and consolidated basis as the ownership interests were under common control and ownership of VEREIT, including a consolidated joint venture.
 Any applicable intercompany accounts and transactions have been eliminated in consolidation and combination.
-The portion of the consolidated joint venture not previously owned by VEREIT, is presented as non-controlling interest in VEREIT Office Assets’ combined and consolidated statements of operations.
+The portion of the consolidated joint venture not previously owned by VEREIT, is presented as non-controlling interest in VEREIT Office Assets’ combined and consolidated balances sheets and statements of operations.
 The information furnished includes all adjustments and accruals of a normal recurring nature, which, in the opinion of management, are necessary for a fair presentation of results for the interim periods.
-The results of operations for the three and nine months ended September 30, 2021 are not necessarily indicative of the results for the entire year or any subsequent interim period.
+The results of operations for the three months ended March 31, 2021 are not necessarily indicative of the results for the entire year or any subsequent interim period.
 These combined and consolidated financial statements should be read in conjunction with the audited combined and consolidated financial statements of VEREIT Office Assets and notes thereto as of and for the ten months ended October 31, 2021, included in the Form 10-K for Orion Office REIT Inc. filed on March 24, 2022.
 Information and footnote disclosures normally included in financial statements have been condensed or omitted pursuant to the rules and regulations of the SEC and GAAP.

 Use of Estimates